Herbrant/dotfiles/README.md

 # Herbrant's dotfiles

-My dotfiles for a more appealing and usable desktop experience with KDE+i3, terminals, editors, and more.
+My dotfiles for a more appealing and usable desktop experience with Sway, terminals, editors, and more.

 ## Table of Contents